bghira/SimpleTuner/OPTIONS.md

 Provided by Hugging Face, the optimum-quanto library has robust support across all supported platforms.

 - `int8-quanto` is the most broadly compatible and probably produces the best results
+  - fastest training for RTX4090 and probably other GPUs
   - uses hardware-accelerated matmul on CUDA devices for int8, int4
+    - int4 is still abysmally slow
   - works with `TRAINING_DYNAMO_BACKEND=inductor` (`torch.compile()`)
 - `fp8uz-quanto` is an experimental fp8 variant for CUDA and ROCm devices.
   - better-supported on AMD silicon such as Instinct or newer architecture